BenjaminKat1234/Katcord/README.md

+KATCORD IS STILL IN BETA

+If you would like to host the bot yourself read replit.md

-KATCORD IS STILL IN BETA AND I RECOMMEND HOSTING THE BOT YOURSELF Official Bot discord server - https://tinyurl.com/KatcordDiscord
+Official Bot discord server - https://tinyurl.com/KatcordDiscord